jlangch/venice/doc/readme/multi-file-app.md

 ```

 This creates the application archive `./build/billing.zip` with
 the main file 'billing.venice'.
-The main file is automatically
+The main file is recorded in the
-executed when the app is started.
+archive's manifest and automatically executed when the app is
+started.